 Team Members: Anuradha Rathore, Kumarjit Goswami, Kasturi Kundu

-The development controls were not to go beyond 2 stories and have a covered built up of only 50, 000 sq. ft. but the programme for a boutique 5 star hotels demanded a area of 85000 sq. ft. and we were to design and technically delete the corridor / circulation area from the FAR / FSI
+The development controls were not to go beyond 2 stories and have a covered built up of only 50, 000 sq. ft. but the programme for a boutique 5-star hotels demanded an area of 85000 sq. ft. and we were to design and technically delete the corridor/circulation area from the FAR / FSI

 Thoughts like “Let us break the model of an urban hotel living “, and “Why can’t they experience a resort in a city?”
-Voiced an enthusiasm to explore a resort – like model which in sync with the Eco park ambience.
+Voiced an enthusiasm to explore a resort-like model which in sync with the Eco-park ambiance.

 Water has been an important element in Bengal and we thought of celebrating the sense and sensibility of being and participating with it.

-Bengal has the oldest history of terracotta arches / vaults (refer Bishnupur 500 yr. old) and this became our architectural imagery for the principal block which has the restaurants, banquets, public areas including the BOH.
+Bengal has the oldest history of terracotta arches/vaults (refer to Bishnupur 500 yr. old) and this became our architectural imagery for the principal block which has restaurants, banquets, public areas including the BOH.
 This block celebrates the zamindari texture and the zalsaghars overlook the expanse of the large lake in front.
-The suites are either woven around the lagoon with dedicated Ghats or they have a villa like format with private garden and pool.
-The articulation of guest suites with their “Dalans” builds up the scale of street in eco-Bengal or the eclectic rural Bengal.
+The suites are either woven around the lagoon with dedicated Ghats or they have a villa-like format with a private garden and pool.
+The articulation of guest suites with their “Dalans” builds up the scale of streets in eco-Bengal or the eclectic rural Bengal.

 The spa sinks into the lagoon having to view only the “falling white water”.
 The ambience of containment, light, sound, and the mist around builds up an enchanting “environment of involvement”.